t1ch/clash-compiler/docs/general/faqs.rst

 - **Q**: Do I need to know existing RTL/HDL languages in order to use Clash?

   **A**: Clash currently outputs VHDL, Verilog, and SystemVerilog.
-While it's not necessary to understand these descriptions, you will need to some understanding of vendor tools to actually deploy it.
+While it's not necessary to understand these descriptions, you will need to have some understanding of vendor tools to actually deploy it.

 ----